 You may also find limescale in the boiler though, as well as any general surface where water has evaporated.
 What are the issues with limescale in your home though?
 We have compiled a handy list below to show you the problems it causes:

-Cleaning your shower and getting rid of limescale doesn’t have to be a difficult process, and we have three key pieces of advice to help you get your shower back to looking brand new and fabulous.
-Follow these, and your shower will thank you for it.
+Cleaning your shower heads and getting rid of limescale doesn’t have to be a difficult process, and we have three key pieces of advice to help you get your shower head back to looking brand new and fabulous.
+Follow these, and your shower head will thank you for it.

 Method 1: Vinegar

-This is usually the most popular technique, partly because white vinegar has antibacterial properties and works as an amazing disinfectant.
+This is usually the most popular technique to descale a shower head, partly because white vinegar has antibacterial properties and works as an amazing disinfectant.

 What you’ll need: